 What Causes Shoulder Pain in Cold Weather?

 There are several factors that may influence one’s level of pain during cold weather:

 When there’s a change in barometric pressure it can cause body tissue to expand.
 When this happens, your joints will feel the additional stress.

-When the temperature drops, it’s typical for people to hunch over and lift their shoulders in attempts to keep warm.
+When the temperature drops, it’s typical for people to hunch over and lift their shoulders in an attempt to keep warm.
 If you already have shoulder issues, this muscle constriction will make you feel pain more sharply.

 If a person suffers from rheumatoid arthritis, they are going to be more sensitive to weather changes.
 Although there’s no conclusive evidence explaining this phenomenon, the reality is that weather changes often result in RA patients experiencing pain flare-ups.